avalanche-foundation/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 1. Concurrent consensus and execution streams eliminate node context switching, reducing latency caused by each waiting on the other.
 In particular, "VM time" (akin to CPU time) more closely aligns with wall time since it is no longer eroded by consensus.
 This increases gas per wall-second even without an increase in gas per VM-second.
 2. Lean, execution-only clients can rapidly execute the queue agreed upon by consensus, providing accelerated receipt issuance and state computation.
 Without the need to compute state _roots_, such clients can eschew expensive Merkle data structures.
 End users see expedited but identical transaction results.
 3. Irregular stop-the-world events like database compaction are amortised over multiple blocks.
-4. EOA-to-EOA transfers of value can be considered settled immediately upon being pushed to the queue by consensus.
-5. Introduces bursty throughput under temporary high load, preemptively accepting transactions that may take marginally longer to execute, without a reduction in security guarantees.
+4. Introduces additional bursty throughput by eagerly accepting transactions, without a reduction in security guarantees.
+5. Non-data-dependent transactions, such as EOA-to-EOA transfers of value, can be observed prior to execution.

+### Future features

+Performing transaction execution after consensus sequencing allows the usage of consensus artifacts in execution.
+This unblocks some additional future improvements:

+1. Exposing a realtime VRF during transaction execution.
+2. Using an encrypted mempool to reduce front-running.

+This ACP does not introduce these, but some form of asynchronous execution is required to correctly implement them.

 ### User stories